WGBH/AAPB2/app/views/override/legal/privacy.md

-On certain pages, we may now or in the future, offer visitors the opportunity to provide comments, messages or other user-generated text, content or materials (collectively “User Materials”).
+On certain pages, we may now or in the future, offer visitors the opportunity to provide comments, messages or other user-generated text, content or materials (collectively "User Materials").
 Any information that you disclose when posting a message to these areas, such as your name, screen name or ID used, becomes public.
 In addition, the information that you disclose in these areas may be used by us for promotional and marketing purposes.
 We are not